 To help us memorize those pesky theorems, she would go to the whiteboard with multiple Expo pens in hand.
 Using different colors, she would draw shapes, lines, and angles for each step of the theorem.
 These markings helped us to see the full puzzle while also seeing each piece of it.

-Mark These Words In Your Bible
+It is OK to Mark In Your Bible

-Mark the different people in your bible.
+- People – Mark the different people in your bible.
 Use a distinctive marking for each person (author, recipients, God, Jesus) in the text you are studying.
 It’s also good to create some universal markings throughout your Bible.

 note: I always mark references to “God” with a purple triangle, “Jesus” with a purple cross, and the recipients with a red ‘R’.

-Keywords are words that are repeated or words that would change the meaning of the text if you were to take them out.
+- Keywords – Keywords are words that are repeated or words that would change the meaning of the text if you were to take them out.
 Mark each keyword in a distinctive way.

-Mark time reference words and any geographical locations.
+- References to Time and Geographical Locations – Mark time reference words and any geographical locations.
 These references help you to discover the historical settings and are important for keeping the scriptures in their original context.

 note: I mark all references to time with a yellow clock.

-Mark any comparisons, contrasts, and transition words.
+- Comparisons, Contrasts, and Words of Conclusion – Mark any comparisons, contrasts, and transition words.
 You can mark these the same way throughout your Bible.
 Looking at these words helps you to determine the main points the author is making.

 You can see how these markings make the scriptures come to life!